-For a small town of roughly 1,500 inhabitants, Narsaq boasts an excellent tourist infrastructure.
+For a small town of roughly 1,300 inhabitants, Narsaq boasts an excellent tourist infrastructure.
 There are a number of supermarkets and convenience stores, a restaurant at the hotel and two bars, one of which serves locally brewed craft beer on tap.
-You can buy the catch of the day at the fish market and get information at the local tourist office during the high season.
-Souvenirs and post cards are available at the tourist office and the museum.
-Handmade souvenirs can also be purchased directly from artists at a local workshop.
+You can buy the catch of the day at the fish market.
+Handmade souvenirs can be purchased directly from artists at a local workshop.

 Discover the great outdoors

 South Greenland is gaining in popularity as a hiking and trekking area.
 You can pitch your tent wherever you like and drink directly from crystal-clear rivers and lakes.
 Located close to the ice cap, Narsaq is the perfect jumping off point for everything from an afternoon hike to a full-scale expedition.
 Take off in almost any direction and you'll soon find yourself in trackless wilderness.

 Why not take an ice safari through one of the nearby ice fjords?
 Visit fields of ice and see colossal icebergs that resemble floating fairytale landscapes.
 Or take a boat trip

 to a location where you can walk up and touch the ice cap.